Information for New ECE MS Students

 What is the difference between ECE and EE?

 Most courses offered by the ECE Department are under the ECE prefix.
 The EE prefix has courses related to the Signal Processing & Machine Learning track and the Power Engineering track.
-The rest of the tracks' courses are under ECE.

 What courses should I begin with in my track?